daguilarm/belich-env-manager/README.md

 ## Usage

-You can use the Env facade or inject the `Daguilar\BelichEnvManager\Services\EnvManager` class.
+- You can use the Env facade or inject the `Daguilar\BelichEnvManager\Services\EnvManager` class.
+- And on the other hand, you can manipulate the .env file from two different approaches:
+    1. You can use the .env file directly.
+    2. You can use the .env file as a Laravel Collection.

 Please, remember this is a **beta version**, use it with the utmost caution.

-## Using the .env format (you will directly modify the .env file)
+## 1) Using the .env format (you will directly modify the .env file)

 You can manipulate the .env file in its own format, using the `.env format`: